-The industry buzz surrounding live streaming is constantly increasing, and if the latest figures are to be believed, the streaming industry will be worth an estimated $16 billion by the year 2020.
+The industry buzz surrounding live streaming is constantly increasing, and if the latest figures are to be believed, the streaming industry will be worth an estimated $16 billion by the year 2020, which is a lot of money.
 Although live streaming was initially pioneered and perfected by gaming channels such as Twitch, delivering high-quality live content is now an important consideration for any aspiring firm.
 As it happens, the technology looks set to become a key market focus for a number of industries in the coming years, and luxury brands are seemingly the latest to get in on the act in recent years.
 But just how have they done this, and how effective have their efforts been so far?

 The test market